Vietnam's new leader arrives in China for his first overseas trip since taking office - ExBulletin

 He is due to meet Chinese leader Xi Jinping and other senior officials during his trip.

-On August 3, Lam was appointed general secretary of the Communist Party of Vietnam, the country's highest post.
+Lam was confirmed as Secretary General On August 3, Lam was appointed chairman of the Communist Party of Vietnam, the top leadership post.
 He has also held the largely honorary title of president of the country since May.
-Lam succeeds Nguyen Phu Trong, who died on July 19 after 13 years as general secretary.
+Lam succeeded Nguyen Phu Trong, who was appointed president of the republic in 2009. died on July 19 after 13 years as Secretary General.

 The new leader is expected to continue his predecessor's strategy of balancing relations with China, the United States and Russia, Yu Xiangdong, director of the Institute of Vietnamese Studies at China's Zhengzhou University, wrote in the Global Times on Saturday.